riyapal25/riyapal25/README.md

 ## About Me
-I am a first year Bioengineering student curious about the intersection of biology, technology, and innovation.
+I am a first year Bioengineering student curious about the intersection of biology and technology.
-I hope to explore how engineering principles can solve real-world healthcare and life science challenges.
+I hope to explore how engineering principles can solve real-world healthcare, medicine and life science challenges.
+Over the next four years, I hope to build strong skills in bioinformatics, data analysis, and computational biology and use technology to make a meaningful impact in the field of bioengineering.
+I aim to gain hands on experience in biotech and healthcare industry.
+These experiences will help me develop practical skills, confidence and clarity about my future career paths.

-### I'm Learning
-- Basics of Programming & Computational Tools
-- Biological Systems & Engineering Applications
-- Digital tools for students

-### I'm Interested In
-- Bioinformatics
-- Medical Devices & Healthcare Tech
+### Connect with me
-- Genetic Engineering
+- Email: riya.25boe10121@vitbhopal.ac.in
-- Biomedical Research
+- LinkedIn: www.linkedin.com/in/riya-pal-522512387

-Over the next four years, I aim to:
-- Work on bioengineering-related projects
-- Gain internship experience in healthcare/biotech
-- Learn advanced tools like data analysis and simulations
-- Contribute to research or innovation in life sciences
 <!--
 **riyapal25/riyapal25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.